 As in all investments, there are risks to consider.
 The first one is that the project needs blockchains and platforms to adopt it without them solving their scaling issues themselves – in which case, HPB becomes worthless.
 However, that is something we do not see occurring quickly enough, in which case HPB may have the first-mover advantage, allowing blockchain developers to focus on other issues.

 Not only is the project ambitious, solves real issues, and has backing from NEO, the team already has prototypes of the accelerated chips they intend to use.
-Added to that, due to the fact that the coin is currently only available on Bibox and Kucoin but hasn’t yet hit many other high-profile exchanges, nor has it been spoken of much on western websites and forums, we are very bullish on HPB going forwards.
+Added to that, due to the fact that the coin is currently only available on Bibox and Kucoin but hasn’t yet hit many other high-profile exchanges, nor has it been spoken of much on western websites and forums.

 Disclaimer: We are long HPB.

 As always, this is not financial advice.
-This analysis is based on personal opinion, and we invite everyone to read HPB’s white paper, available on their official webpage (click here) before investing.
-Do your own research, contact the team on their telegram channel, and consult a financial advisor if needed.
+This analysis is based on personal opinion, and we invite everyone to read HPB’s white paper, available on their official webpage before investing.
+Do your own research, contact the team on their Telegram channel, and consult a financial advisor if needed.